gridcoin-community/Gridcoin-Site/wiki/faq.md

 Once every 14 days is the most often you can make a MRC request.
 Note that if you have only just created your Gridcoin wallet and advertised your beacon, you will need to wait 14 days until your first request.

+Note that you may not want to claim on such a frequent interval because the fee for doing so is much higher than if you were to wait for longer.

 ---
 ### Are there any fees associated with the MRC request?